 Matured for a minimum of four years in American bourbon oak casks, the result is this exceptionally smooth Irish whiskey which is full of character, full of integrity and fully inspired by the legend that is Cú Chulainn.

 Esteemed by whiskey drinkers, this Irish whiskey can also be enjoyed as an aperitif, alongside a meal or as an after dinner drink due to its smooth elegant finish.
+Learn more about the Cooley Distillery, purchased this year by Jim Beam - exciting things are in store.

 5. Cooleeney Cheese